aliciademorauk/OnlineQuizApp/README.md

-:warning: <p>All of my projects are a work in progress!
-They are experiments I am trying to improve but they are not a final version (and probably will never be!).</p>
+<em>:warning: All of my projects are a work in progress!
+They are experiments I am trying to improve but they are not a final version (and probably will never be!).</em>

 <!-- PROJECT LOGO -->
 <br />